How to Present a Short Sale Offer Directly to the Bank

 You may need to do your own property search of the public records all by yourself.
 It is fairly easy to find out which lender originally made the loan for the borrower, but many loans are sold over and over.
 However, most records are kept in digital format nowadays, so it's relatively easy to do a search at the courthouse or County Recorder's office.

-Why Is the Seller Involved in Selling the Short Sale?
+What to Do If the Seller Is Involved in Selling the Short Sale

 Bottom line is the seller is the owner of the home.
 The bank is simply a secured debtor.
 The bank does not do the short sale; it approves the short sale and its payoff.
 It is the seller who deeds the home to the short sale buyer, which is why the seller gets to choose who buys it.